wlads/reefpoints/source/posts/2015-01-14-sr-ui-designer.md

 We offer better than market rates.
 Full health and dental coverage (no matter what your coverage requirements are).
 We also have 6 weeks of vacation time per year.
 4 of those are mandatory vacation.

+This is an on-site position in Boston, MA.

 If this type of working environment interests you, then we’d love to hear from you.
 E-mail us at jobs@dockyard.com (we do not work with recruiters) to get in touch.